jeannefukumaru/fastai_part2/README.md

 # Lesson 10 takeaways
 - process text by downloading corpus,
 - train a language model on data that learns structure of a language by taking in a token and predicting the token that comes next.
+- unfreezing layers of a pre-trained language model
+- multi-batch RNN